 They are required when the slab spanning conditions are not met by the 3” composite slabs and longer spans are required.

-Deep decks are very expensive and are not available easily.
+Deep decks are costly and are not available easily.

 Thickness and Finishing of Composite Floor Decks